jodavaho/poisson-rate-test/README.md

 # poisson-rate-test
 Rust repo that provides a robust poisson-rate hypothesis test, returning p -values for the probability that two observed poisson data sets are different.

-The intended use of this single-function library is to test whether two events are occuring at the same rate.
+The intended use of this small library is to test whether two events are occuring at the same rate.

+Another test statistic of interst in games is the ratio of events (such as Kills / Deaths).
+For this, I provide a bootstrap method to estimate p-values in an A/B test of the ratio of two events.

 I use it in [kda-tools](https://github.com/jodavaho/kda-tools) for hypothesis testing loadouts in video games.